 - If we have the kWh from February and the kWh from March, we can't really compare the two figures fairly, because February is typically 28 days long, whilst March is 31 days long.

 This article explains more about the problems that arise if you compare the kWh used in one month with the kWh used in the next.

 Remember: Energy consumption expressed in terms of kWh doesn't often mean much unless you also know the length of the period that the kWh were measured over, and it's difficult to make fair comparisons between kWh figures unless they are all from periods of exactly the same length.
 Figures expressed in terms of Power (e.g. kW) make many things more straightforward.

-So, Power is a measure of how fast something is generating or using Energy.
+Power is a measure of how fast something is generating.

-So, joules per second (J/s) is a measure of Power...
-The watt (W) is a measure of power...
-And the kilowatt (kW) is a measure of Power too (one kW being 1000 watts).
+So, Watt (W) is a measure of power, and Kilowatt (kW) is a measure of Power to (one kW = 1000 Watts.

-So, a kWh is a measure of how much energy is used or generated in relation to a period of time.
+Remember a kWh is a measure of how much Energy is used or generated in relation to a period of time.

 You should also be able to convert between other units of Energy, Power, and Time, given that:

 - 15 minutes is 0.25 hours, 30 minutes is 0.5 hours, a day is 24 hours, a week is 24 x 7 hours etc;

 - kW is 1000 Watts and a Watt is 0.001 kW;